rad8329/container-service-getting-started-wt/Lab 3/README.md

 1. If you need to check what space and org you are currently using, simply run `bx login`.
 Then use `bx target --cf` to select the space and org you were using for the previous labs.

-2. Once you have set your space and org, run `bx cf create-service tone_analyzer standard tone`, where `tone` is the name you will use for the Watson Tone Analyzer service.
+2. Once you have set your space and org, run `bx cf create-service tone_analyzer lite tone`, where `tone` is the name you will use for the Watson Tone Analyzer service.

    **Note:** When you add the Tone Analyzer service to your account, a message is displayed that the service is not free.
 If you [limit your API calls](https://www.ibm.com/watson/developercloud/tone-analyzer.html#pricing-block), this course does not incur charges from the Watson service.